Qerope/2025-uOttaJudge/README.md

 # uOttaJudge

-**uOttaJudge** is a powerful project expo judging system tailored for hackathons and similar events.
-Crafted by Hamed Tavakoli Dastjerdi, it provides a reliable and efficient platform for evaluating projects showcased at events like uOttaHack.
+**uOttaJudge** is a powerful project expo judging system tailored for uOttaHack hackathon and other events; It provides a reliable and efficient platform for evaluating projects showcased.

 ## Design

 uOttaJudge operates on the principle of pairwise comparisons, offering a distinctive approach to project evaluation.
-Before implementing uOttaJudge, it's recommended to delve into its underlying philosophy and practical usage.
-Begin by reading insightful blog posts on [design][blog-1] and [implementation][blog-2].

 ## Status

-uOttaJudge is a stable software solution, having demonstrated its reliability through successful deployments at events like uOttaHack.
-While it presents a novel approach to project judging, it's essential to thoroughly test and understand the system before integrating it into your event.
+uOttaJudge is currently a stable software solution; however, it's essential to thoroughly test and understand the system before integrating it into your event.
 Deploy the system in advance, explore its features, and refer to the provided documentation for guidance.

 ## Deployment